sxcode runs entirely on your own machineDownload for Windows, macOS and Linux

 On disk, never the cloud

-The graph and transcripts live under ~/.sxcode/memory on your machine — nothing is uploaded.
+The graph and transcripts live under ~/.sxcode/memory on your machine, and nothing is ever uploaded.

 cross-agent